-264. As a control, the applicant proposed to issue spill kits to trial participants who self-administer the GMO at home.
-These spill kits would be used to clean up any spill of GMO doses30 that occurs at home, and the contaminated material would be returned in a sealed bag to a clinical trial site for disposal.
-This measure would minimise the amount of GMO doses being placed in domestic waste so is included in the draft licence.
-The draft licence also requires that the spill kits include means to collect and return any GMO dose that is unsuitable for ingestion because it is spilled, broken, damaged or soiled.
-The licence holder would be required to instruct the trial participants in correct use of the spill kits.
+273. As a control, the applicant proposed to issue spill kits to trial participants who self-administer the GMO at home.
+These spill kits would be used to clean up any spill of GMO doses28 that occurs at home, and the contaminated material would be returned in a sealed bag to a clinical trial site for disposal.
+This measure would minimise the amount of GMO doses being placed in domestic waste so is included in the licence.
+The licence also requires that the spill kits include means to collect and return any GMO dose that is unsuitable for ingestion because it is spilled, broken, damaged or soiled.
+The licence holder is required to instruct the trial participants in correct use of the spill kits.